Fusion (semi)rings arising from quantum groups: Representations associated to partitions

 \subsection{General structure of the representation theory}

 From now on, let us fix a category of \emph{noncrossing} partitions $\CC$, an integer $N\geqslant 4$ (so that we can use Proposition \ref{prop:linearindependence}) and let $(\G, u)$ be the associated easy quantum group.
-We briefly recall the description of the representations theory of $\G$ given in \cite[Sec 6]{freslon2013representation}.

-For $w\in A$, let $\Proj(w)$ denote the set of projective partitions in $\CC$ with upper (and thus lower) coloring $w$ and note that the through-block decomposition of a projective partition has the form $p = p_{u}^{*}p_{u}$.
+We briefly recall the description of the representations theory of $\G$ given in \cite[Sec 6.2]{freslon2013representation}.
+For $w\in F$, let $\Proj(w)$ denote the set of projective partitions in $\CC$ with upper (and thus also lower) coloring $w$ and note that the through-block decomposition of a projective partition has the form $p = p_{u}^{*}p_{u}$.

 \begin{de} Two projective partitions $p, q\in \CC$ are said to be \emph{equivalent} if there exists a partition $r\in \CC$ such that

 In that case, we write $p\sim q$.
 Note that $p\sim q$ implies that $t(p) = t(q)$.
 Equivalently, setting $r^{p}_{q} = q_{u}^{*}p_{u}$, we have that $p\sim q$ if and only if $r^{p}_{q} \in \CC$. \end{de}